tomgxz/Kraken/REPORT.md

     - `fa-xmark` is shown in red
     - All others are hidden

-  All of the icons have opacity transitions with appropriate delays so that the animation looks nice.
+  All icons have opacity transitions with appropriate delays so that the animation looks nice.
 The `fa-loader` spins slowly to represent that something is happening.

   By default, the icon looks like this: